Menu

 Lhotse Climb

-Lhotse climbers accompany the Everest and Lobuche climbers to EBC, and for the acclimatization climb of Lobuche Peak.
-Similar to our Classic IMG Everest Climb, this program is led by IMG Senior guides and you will be assigned a personal guide when climbing.
-We have two rotations planned (same as for Everest climbers) to ensure that you are ready to ascend the world's 4th highest peak.
+Lhotse climbers accompany Everest and Lobuche climbers to EBC, and for the acclimatization climb of Lobuche Peak.
+With an itinerary that is similar to the Classic Everest climb, this program is led by IMG Senior guides, and you will be assigned a personal guide when climbing.
 The Lhotse route follows the Everest route to the South Col (which is a better campsite).
 From there you traverse into the Lhotse Couloir and then climb directly up to the summit.
 Lhotse is a stiff climb, more difficult than Cho Oyu.
-Our team will fix the route all the way to the summit, but there is steep ice and rock in the Lhotse Couloir, so you need to be very fit and capable.
-On summit bid you will be provided 7200 liters of climbing oxygen (same as Everest climbers) with 1800L at C3, 3600L at Col, 1800L higher on the climb.
+The climbing route will be fixed all the way to the summit, but there is steep ice and rock in the Lhotse Couloir, so you need to be very fit and capable.
+On summit bid you will be provided a similar amount of oxygen as the Classic Everest climbers.
 The goal will be to descend to C2 after the summit.
-IMG has now done eight Lhotse climbs, each successful ('09, '10, '11, '12, '13, '18, '19 and '21).
+IMG has now done nine Lhotse climbs, each successful (’09, ’10, ’11, ’12, ’13, ’18, ‘19, ’21 and '22).

-To address a common question about Lhotse, please see IMG guide Greg Vernovage's perspective on Lhotse vs. Everest »
+To address a common question about Lhotse, please see Greg Vernovage's perspective on Lhotse vs. Everest »

 Note on Dates

-Dates are listed starting with the arrival day to Kathmandu to the arrival day back to Kathmandu from Lukla at the end of the trip.
+Dates are listed starting from the arrival day to Kathmandu to the return day back to Kathmandu from Lukla at the end of the trip.

-The ending dates for the EBC Classic Trek, Sherpa Trek, and Lobuche Climb are FIXED, but you should add one contingency day in Kathmandu at the end, before flying home, in case of Lukla flight delay.
+EBC Classic Trek, Lobuche Climb and Mera Peak end dates are FIXED, but you should add one contingency day in Kathmandu at the end, before flying home, in case of Lukla flight delay.

-The ending dates for the C2, C3, Everest and Lhotse Climbs are FLEXIBLE, depending on weather and conditions.
-For C2 and C3 Climbers, it would be prudent to add at least one week of contingency days to these itineraries as listed on the spreadsheet.
-For Everest and Lhotse Climbers, please note on the itinerary the maximum number of days possible for climbing ends on May 31st.
-We suggest you make your return plane reservation home for June 4th.
+Everest, Lhotse and Ama Dablam Climbers: please note on the itinerary the maximum number of days possible for climbing, we plan to stay at Base Camp for climbing until approximately the end of May.
+We suggest you make your return plane reservation home for June 1.
 Normally climbers will reconfirm or change their homeward departure flights when you know exactly when the expedition is going to end for you (contact your travel agent from Everest BC).
-We plan to stay at Base Camp for climbing until approximately the end of May.
+C2 and C3 Climbers: it would be prudent to add at least one week of contingency days to your itinerary.

 Expedition Organization and Leadership

-IMG is the oldest and most respected high-altitude climbing service in the world and its Himalayan mountaineering programs are organized and directed by Eric Simonson.
-Their teams include a group of professionals who are the best in the business.
-Since 1990, we have conducted over 60 Himalayan 8000 meter expeditions, and over 800 IMG team members have summited the world's classic 8,000-meter peaks, including Everest, Lhotse, Cho Oyu and Shishapangma.
+International Mountain Guides (“IMG”) is the oldest and most respected high-altitude climbing service in the world.
+IMG’s Himalayan mountaineering programs are organized and directed by Eric Simonson and include a group of professionals who are the best in the business.
+Since 1990, we have conducted over 60 Himalayan 8000-meter expeditions and over 800 IMG team members have summited the world’s classic 8,000-meter peaks, including Everest, Lhotse, Cho Oyu, Manaslu and Shishapangma.
+Our Everest programs are led by our IMG Senior guides.

 A veteran of dozens of expeditions and an Everest summiter, Ang Jangbu has worked on every IMG Himalayan program since 1991 and is an immensely popular leader.
-Ang Jangbu Sherpa and his staff put together one of the very best Guide teams for IMG.
-We are proud to have a group of Local Guides working for us who are among the best paid, best led, best equipped, and best trained in the business.
+Ang Jangbu puts together a superb local staff for IMG.
+We are proud to have a group of Sherpa guides and cooks working for us who are among the best paid, best led, best equipped, and best trained in the business.

 Top